Immuno PCR/IPCR/qIPCR is a “combination of the efficiency of RT-PCR and specificity of the ELISA method”.

 Conjugating oligonucleotides with the antibody required time and expertise.

-Conjugation process is time consuming, tedious and hard.
+The conjugation process is time-consuming, tedious and hard.
 Also, the cost of preparing a conjugate is very high.

-Albeit, the IPCR technique has power and potential, the advancement and automation are not available right now.
-The specificity and sensitivity of the IPCR or qIPCR are 1000 fold higher than the ELISA method.
+Albeit, the IPCR technique has power and potential, advancement and automation are not available right now.
+The specificity and sensitivity of the IPCR or qIPCR are 1000-fold higher than the ELISA method.

 Furthermore, fewer research data are available on the IPCR.
 The success rate of conjugate preparation is very low and a large portion of the oligonucleotide primers are washed off during the washing.